OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 }
 ```

+##### `validateReceivedMessage`

+Checks that there is a valid and as yet unexecuted message identified by `messageId`, and that its contents are exactly those passed as arguments along with the caller of the function as the destination account.

+MUST revert if the message is invalid or has already been executed.

+MUST emit a `MessageExecuted` event if it does not revert.

+TBD: Passing full payload or payload hash (as done by Axelar).
+Same question for attributes, possibly different answer depending on attribute malleability.

 #### Dual Mode

+A gateway MAY operate in both active and passive modes, or it MAY switch from operating exclusive in active mode to passive mode or vice versa.

-A receiver SHOULD support both active and passive modes by first checking whether the caller of `receiveMessage` is a known gateway, and if so assuming it is one operating in active mode and thus that the message is valid; otherwise, the receiver must validate the message against a known gateway.
+A receiver SHOULD support both active and passive modes for any gateway.
+This is accomplished by first checking whether the caller of `receiveMessage` is a known gateway, and only validating the message on a known gateway if it is not; the first case supports an active mode gateway, while the second case supports a passive mode gateway.

 ### TBD

-- Attribute support detection.
+- Detection of attributes supported by a gateway.
 - How to "reply" to a message?
 Duplex gateway?
 Getter for reverse gateway address?
 Necessary for some applications, e.g., recovery from token bridging failure?
+- How can a receiver support multiple known gateways, in passive mode in particular?

 ## Rationale